 4.2.
 Relation to the Ray-Knight theorem.
-Our density formula in Theorem 2.1 can also be used to prove a version of the Ray-Knight theorem for continous-time simple random walk on \mathbb{Z} .
-The well-known Ray-Knight theorem for one-dimensional Brownian motion, see [RY91, Sections XI.1-2], [KS91, Sections 6.3-4], was originally proved in [Kni63, Ray63].
+Our density formula in Theorem 2.1 can also be used to prove a version of the Ray-Knight theorem for continuous-time simple random walk on \mathbb{Z} .
+The well-known Ray-Knight theorem for one-dimensional Brownian motion (see [35], Sections XI.1-2, [25], Sections 6.3-4) was originally proved in [27, 34].
 It describes the Brownian local times, observed at certain stopping times, as a homogeneous Markov chain in the spatial parameter.
-Numerous deeper investigations of this idea have been made, e.g., for general symmetric Markov processes [EKMRS00], for diffusions with fixed birth and death points on planar cycle-free graphs [EK93, EK96], and on the relations to Dynkin's isomorphism [She85], [Eise94].
+Numerous deeper investigations of this idea have been made, for example, for general symmetric Markov processes [19], for diffusions with fixed birth and death points on planar cycle-free graphs [17, 18], and on the relations to Dynkin's isomorphism [16, 36].

-The (time and space) discrete version of the Ray-Knight theorem, i.e., for simple random walk on \mathbb{Z} , was also introduced in [Kni63], however it turned out there that it is not the local times on the sites, but on the edges that enjoys a Markov property.
-This idea has been used or re-invented a couple of times, e.g., for applications to random walk in random environment [KKS75], to reinforced random walk [Toth96], and to random polymer measures [GH93].
+The (time and space) discrete version of the Ray-Knight theorem, that is, for simple random walk on \mathbb{Z} , was also introduced in [27], however it turned out there that it is not the local times on the sites, but on the edges that enjoys a Markov property.
+This idea has been used or reinvented a couple of times, for example, for applications to random walk in random environment [26], to reinforced random walk [38], and to random polymer measures [23].

 In the present situation of continuous time and discrete space, it turns out that the local times themselves form a nice Markov chain.
 However, a proof appears to be missing.
-In fact, up to our best knowledge, [MS87] is the only paper that provides (the outline of) a proof, but only for the special case where the walk starts and ends in the same point.
+In fact, up to our best knowledge, [30] is the only paper that provides (the outline of) a proof, but only for the special case where the walk starts and ends in the same point.